pedroknup/spotted-app/README.md

 ###What is Spotted?

-Spotted is an app where you can share a thought, an outburst, express yourself throught a catchphrase or even ask who was that red-shirt person in the math class this morning ;) All of this anonymously!
+Spotted is an app where you can share a thought, an outburst, express yourself throught a catchphrase or even ask who was that red-shirt person in the math class this morning ;) All of that anonymously!
 You can also interact with the closest (250km) posts from you, with likes and comments, also in complete anonymity, of course!

 ###Breakthrough